EasyScience/EasyDiffractionApp/README.md

 Run **MaintenanceTool** from the **easyDiffraction** installation directory, select _Remove all components_ and follow the instructions.

+### Common Issues

+- On Linux based system there can be the following error on startup: `Failed to create OpenGL context for format QSurfaceFormat`.
+This is due to a system OpenGL driver problem.
+Please re-install your graphics card drivers.

 ## Get in touch

 For general questions or comments, please contact us at [support@easydiffraction.org](mailto:support@easydiffraction.org).